Transformers for In-Context PDE Solving and Inverse Problems

 \[\phi_q^\top z_{\rm post}=k_q^\top(K+\sigma^2I)^{-1}y.\]

 So a GP/KRR posterior mean can also be viewed as a latent linear solve.
-This is why the same decoder comparison can test free linear preconditioners, no-softmax linear attention, softmax attention, Flexformer-style learned kernels, and KRR-like smoothers.
+This is why the same decoder comparison can test free linear preconditioners, no-softmax linear attention, softmax attention, learnable-kernel linear attention, and KRR-like smoothers.

 The point is not that every problem is secretly identical.
 The point is that the same recurrent solver primitive appears after the right finite-dimensional encoding.
 That is what makes a unified transformer-ICL methodology plausible: different front ends, same latent least-squares mechanics.